-Must possess, demonstrate and maintain the physical fitness and mobility to work in the field; strength, stamina, and mobility to respond to emergency situations to provide emergency medical services, perform fire suppression and to gain control of a situation for self-defense or in defense of others, to perform medium to heavy physical work, to work around machines, to climb and descend ladders, to operate varied emergency rescue equipment, hand and power tools, and to operate a motor vehicle and visit various District sites on and off road; vision to assess emergency situations, including medical and fire incidents, and to read printed materials and a computer screen; and hearing and speech to communicate in person and over the telephone or radio.
-The job involves fieldwork requiring frequent walking in operational areas on steep and rugged terrain off established trails to respond to emergencies to access lost or injured persons, and to identify problems or hazards.
-Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard or calculator and to operate above-mentioned tools and equipment.
+Must possess mobility to work in the field; strength, stamina, and mobility to respond to emergency situations, to perform medium to heavy physical work, to work in confined spaces and around machines, to climb and descend ladders, to operate hand and power tools, and construction equipment, and to operate a motor vehicle and visit various District sites; and to read printed materials and a computer screen; and hearing and speech to communicate in person and over the telephone or radio.
+The job involves fieldwork requiring frequent walking in operational areas and to identify problems or hazards.
+Finger dexterity is needed to access, enter, and retrieve data using a computer keyboard or calculator and to operate abovementioned tools and equipment.
 Positions in this classification bend, stoop, kneel, reach, and climb to perform work and inspect work sites.
 Employees must possess the ability to lift, carry, push, and pull materials and objects weighing up to 100 pounds, or heavier weights, with the use of proper equipment.